-In recent months, Singapore, Malaysia, and Indonesia have confirmed that some of their nationals are fighting in Syria and Iraq.
+Singapore, Malaysia, and Indonesia have confirmed that some of their nationals have fought in Syria and Iraq.
 What are the reasons for ISIS’ appeal?
 How heavy is the ISIS footprint in Southeast Asia?
 Has the ISIS threat thus far consisted mainly of the use of websites and social media to recruit followers?
-Or, is there also evidence that ISIS has deployed operatives to Southeast Asia for the purposes of recruiting foot soldiers?
+Or, is there also evidence that ISIS has deployed operatives to Southeast Asia and elsewhere in Asia for the purposes of recruiting foot soldiers?
 To what extent have local groups and individuals appropriated the ISIS narrative for their own purposes?
 Has ISIS won adherents and recruits elsewhere in the wider Indo-Pacific region?

-The essays in this series explore these and other questions pertaining to the threat posed by the rise of ISIS to Asia, particularly Southeast Asia, and efforts that the governments of the region have taken and could/should take to respond to it.
+The essays in this series explore these and other questions pertaining to the threat posed by the rise of ISIS to Asia and efforts that the governments of the region have taken and could/should take to respond to it.

 How ISIS Charmed the New Generation of Indonesian Militants